 Despite their seeming lack of care for other old properties, Nintendo and The Legend of Zelda in particular is pure gold.

 Speaking of Zelda, Death's Door was the best Zelda-like I played this year.
 It is full of the best kind of quirky, with humourously designed and presented characters populating a wistful land rife with puzzles and path finding.

 You are a crow taking the place of the Grim Reaper as he wanders the afterlife claiming souls.
 In a way, the atmosphere reminded me a little of The Last Campfire with its cute and cuddly characters on a meaningfully melancholic migration.
 The action and puzzles are perfectly alligned here, separated into dungeons of a sort that each have their own branching paths and hidden secrets to find.

-While certainly animated well, the colourless aesthetic and camera angle that's a little too zoomed out for my liking put me off, making me think it was more of an action game that populates the Steam store pages.
+While certainly animated well, the colourless aesthetic and camera angle that's a little too zoomed out for my liking initially put me off, making me think it was more of an action game that tend to saturate the Steam store pages.
 I'm thankful I came across some good reviews that put my uninformed first impressions in their place.
 I've loved every minute I've spent with this gem.